Immunization Requirement: Bacterial Meningitis (ACYW-135)

 Important Points to Remember When Submitting an Immunization Record:

-Do you have an exemption?Students who wish to submit an exemption for reasons of conscience, including a religious belief, must request the official Texas Department of State Health Services (DSHS) affidavit form.
+Have an exemption?Students who wish to submit an exemption for reasons of conscience, including a religious belief, must request the official Texas Department of State Health Services (DSHS) affidavit form.
 This may be done online, by mail or fax.
 Once requested, the form will be mailed to you from DSHS.
 Please allow 7 to 10 business days for delivery of the form.
+Please choose one of the following options to request the form from DSHS:

 - Online request: https://corequest.dshs.texas.gov